Paoli/Thorndale Line: Ridership

 The Paoli/Thorndale Line has the highest total ridership on the system.
 Between FY 2013–FY 2019 yearly ridership ranged from 6–6.5 million, save a drop to 5.5 million in FY 2017.
 In FY 2019 its 6,170,950 passengers exceeded the next highest, the Lansdale/Doylestown Line, by nearly 1.2 million.
-Ridership collapsed during the COVID-19 pandemic.
+Ridership suffered a major collapse following during the COVID-19 pandemic, and has not returned to pre-pandemic levels since.
 (Note: Data for individual lines is not available for FY 2020.)